landowark/submissions/README.md

 ## First Run:

 1. On first run, the application copies src/config.yml to C:\Users\{USERNAME}\Local\submissions\config
-2. Initially, the 'directory_path' variable is set to the 'sqlalchemy.url' variable in alembic.ini
-3. If this folder cannot be found, C:\Users\{USERNAME}\Documents\submissions will be used.
+2. If this folder cannot be found, C:\Users\{USERNAME}\Documents\submissions will be used.
    1. If using Postgres, the 'database_path' and other variables will have to be updated manually.
+3. Initially, the config variables are set parsing the 'sqlalchemy.url' variable in alembic.ini

+## Building Portable Application:
+*Download and Setup must have been performed beforehand*

+1. Using pyinstaller, an exe can be created.
+2. Open a terminal in the folder with the 'src' folder.
+3. Activate the virtual environment: (Windows) ```.venv\Scripts\activate.bat```
+4. Enter the following command: ```pyinstaller .\submissions.spec --noconfirm```